 We will continue to use our judgment in evaluating the assumptions related to our share-based compensation on a prospective basis.
 As we continue to accumulate additional data related to our common stock, we may have refinements to our estimates, which could materially impact our future share-based compensation expense.
 For valuations after the consummation of this offering, our board of directors will determine the fair value of each share of underlying common stock based on the closing price of our common stock on the date of grant or other relevant determination data.
-The intrinsic value of all outstanding stock options as of March 31, 2020 was approximately \$35.7 million based on the initial public offering price of \$18.00 per share.
+The intrinsic value of all outstanding stock options as of March 31, 2020 was approximately \$28.3 million based on a hypothetical common stock fair value of \$15.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.